canonical/k8s-snap/docs/src/_parts/commands/k8s_get-join-token.md

 ### Options

 ```
   -h, --help               help for get-join-token
+      --timeout duration   the max time to wait for the command to execute (default 1m30s)
       --worker             generate a join token for a worker node
 ```

 ### SEE ALSO